 Part of the popularity of smoking as a delivery method is that with marijuana it produces an almost instant effect, as the smoke is absorbed into the tiny air sacs in the lungs, known as alveoli.
 The exposure to heat during smoking and vaping also decarboxylates the marijuana, converting the THCA to THC as the smoker pulls it into their lungs.

-Like with so much else involving marijuana, the key to the intoxicating effect of THC is what is known as bioavailability.
-This refers to how much of a substance is absorbed into the body of a living system.
-With THC, it is closely linked to the method of consumption, and a major part of why smoking is such an effective and popular way to consume marijuana.
+Like with so much else involving marijuana, the key to the intoxicating effect is how much of the THC makes it into our blood; this is what is known as bioavailability.
+With THC, bioavailability is closely linked to the method of consumption, and a major part of why smoking, and inhalation in general, is such an effective and popular way to consume marijuana.

-A 2007 article stated that on average, THC has a bioavailability of 30% when smoked, while oral ingestion of THC (edibles, for example) has an average bioavailability of only 4%-12%.
+A 2007 article stated that on average, THC has a bioavailability of 10-30% when smoked, while oral ingestion of THC (edibles, for example) has an average bioavailability of only 4%-12%.
 Another study in 1980 tested 11 healthy subjects who took THC intravenously, smoking, and by mouth.
-The smoking and IV were similar but the plasma level of THC after oral doses were low and irregular, indicating slow and erratic absorption with oral consumption.
-For Cannabidiol (CBD), the non-psychoactive cannabinoid used for treatment, research has shown that the same principle applies — smoking produces a much higher bioavailability than oral dosing.
+The smoking and IV had similar bioavailability, but the plasma level of THC after oral doses were low and irregular, indicating slow and erratic absorption with oral consumption.
+For cannabidiol (CBD), the non-psychoactive cannabinoid used for treatment, research has shown that the same general principles applies — smoking produces a much higher and faster bioavailability than oral dosing.
+1

 A study carried out in 1989 observed eight regular marijuana smokers as they held marijuana smoke in for durations of 0, 10, and 20 seconds.
 The researchers tested a variety of parameters including increased heart rate, increased “high” and impaired memory performance according to each duration and found “there was little evidence that response to marijuana was a function of breath hold duration.”